google/applied-machine-learning-intensive/acs/ac1/_sources/importing_and_exporting_data/exporting_data.rst

 Another useful tool in Sheets allows you to publish your data online.
 If you click “File > Publish to the web”, you can publish your entire file or a specified sheet as a web page, or as any of the downloadable file formats above.
+This is a useful way to share data that will be continually updated.

 .. image:: figures/publish_data.png
     :align: center
     :alt: A screenshot of the pop up box when publishing a spreadsheet from Google Sheets.

 This image is an example of what it looks like to publish a spreadsheet from Sheets.
-On the left selection pane, choose how much of the spreadsheet to publish.
+On the left selection pane, choose how much of the file to publish.
 On the right selection pane, choose which file type to publish as.

 Always be careful to ensure no private information is present in a dataset that you publish.
 There may be instances where your dataset holds sensitive